platformsh/platformsh-docs/docs/src/integrations/activity/_index.md

    That updates the integration in place, permanently overwriting the previous version.

-3. Test the activity script update, by triggering a redeployment with the following command:
+3. Test the activity script update by triggering a redeployment with the following command:

    ```bash
    platform redeploy